pnp/blog/content/post/spfx-toolkit-vscode-v-3-0-release/index.md

 This is just a start and your feedback is a must before we enhance this even more 💬!
 With this new approach, we already see additional improvements we may provide like: allow to install more additional dependencies like MS Graph Toolkit or SPFx fast serve.
 Some of those options could be specific for a component type like some could be present only when you are creating a web part.
 And even we could provide additional setup besides just installing the npm package.
 The form UI itself could provide even more context and explanation giving examples or links to additional documentation.
 And many more, but before we start do visit our repo, start a discussion or an issue, or contact us however you want but don't be shy and do provide feedback 🙏.

 BUT WAIT!
 Why would you start from scratch if you may kick of a new project based on one of the Microsoft 365 and Power Platform Community project samples all without leaving VS Code 🤯.
-SharePoint Framework Toolkit provides you with a built-in sample gallery, currently filled with 400+ samples 🤯 coming from the PnP web part, extensions and ACEs sample repositories!
+SharePoint Framework Toolkit provides you with a built-in sample gallery, currently filled with 400+ samples 🤯 coming from the PnP web part, extensions, and ACEs sample repositories!

 ![sample gallery](images/samples.png)